UniPD-DII-ETCOMP/DenseMatrixMarket/src/peec1D/README.md

                           based on HODLR and HSS.
                           1) Download the Matlab HM-toolbox
 						  2) Extract it so that the "hm-toolbox-master" directory is at the same level of "test_cases", "fun" and "lowrank".
-                          HSS, HODLR, and HMATRIX methods can be used o compress the PEEC matrix.
+                          HSS, HODLR, and HMATRIX methods can be used to compress the PEEC matrix.
                           Note that the compression performances are higly problem dependent and the compression may be very poor without a proper reordering of the DoFs.